-- Information to arrange your participation in the study such as your name, address, telephone number, email address. - Information such as your date of birth, sex at birth, postcode, ethnicity. - Health information such as medical history, medical conditions, results of your exercise tests, results of imaging (like CT scans).
+- Information to arrange their participation in the study such as their (and your) name, address, telephone number, email address. - Information such as their date of birth, sex at birth, postcode, ethnicity.

+• Health information such as medical history, medical conditions, results of their exercise tests, results of imaging (like CT scans).

 Data collected for the study is "coded".
-This means any information that could directly identify you, like your name, is removed by your hospital study team and replaced by a code.
+This means any information that could directly identify your child, like their name, is removed by the hospital study team and replaced by a code.
 This code is usually a number.
-A separate list that matches the code to who you are is kept by your hospital study team (separate from coded data).
-If you choose to use the electronic system to answer the questionnaires, then we will need to keep your email address with the study data.
+A separate list that matches the code to who they are is kept by the hospital study team (separate from coded data).
+If you and your child choose to use the electronic system to answer the questionnaires, then we will need to keep a personal email address with the study data.

-Your records at your hospital will remain "un-coded" and contain data that can directly identify you.
-If you prefer to have your surgery at another hospital, your name and contact details will be shared with a national coordinator who will make the arrangements for transfer and your uncoded data will also be passed on to the new hospital teams.
+Your child's records at the hospital will remain "un-coded" and contain data that can directly identify them.
+If you and your child prefer to have surgery at another hospital, their name and (your) contact details will be shared with a national coordinator who will make the arrangements for transfer and their uncoded data will also be passed on to the new hospital teams.
 The national coordinator will be based at South Tees Hospitals NHS Foundation Trust.

-Apart from the hospital study teams and national coordinator, only a small group of people from the sponsor can see your un-coded data to make sure the study is done properly.
-These people must keep your data private.
-People who do not need to know who you are will not be able to see your name, NHS number or contact details.
+Apart from the hospital study teams and national coordinator, only a small group of people from the sponsor can see the un-coded data to make sure the study is done properly.
+These people must keep the data private.
+People who do not need to know who your child is will not be able to see their or your name, their NHS number or any contact details.

-Your data are protected by UK data privacy laws (UK GDPR and the Data Protection Act 2018).
+Your and your child's data are protected by UK data privacy laws (UK GDPR and the Data Protection Act 2018).
 As the Sponsor of this study, South Tees Hospitals NHS Foundation Trust is the data controller for this study.
-This means that we, as South Tees Hospitals NHS Foundation Trust researchers, are responsible for looking after your information and using it properly.
+This means that we, as South Tees Hospitals NHS Foundation Trust researchers, are responsible for looking after the information and using it properly.
 We will use the minimum personally-identifiable information possible.
-We will keep identifiable information about you for 5 years after the study has finished, unless you provide your additional consent to a longer-term follow-up after the end of the study.
-If you do agree to the longer-term follow-up, then we will keep your information for another 5 years after the end of the follow-up period.
+We will keep identifiable information about your child for 5 years after the study has finished, unless you and your child provide your additional consent to a longer-term follow-up after the end of the study.
+If you do agree to the longer-term follow-up, then we will keep your child's information for another 5 years after the end of the follow-up period.

 Once we have finished the study, we will keep some of the data so we can check the results.
-We will write our reports in a way that no-one can work out that you took part in the study.
+We will write our reports in a way that no-one can work out that they took part in the study.

-We will keep all information about you safe and secure.
+We will keep all information about you and your child safe and secure.

-Who receives my coded data?
+Who receives the coded data?